 Much like banks provide car or mortgage loans, some also provide equipment loans on almost anything from computers to office equipment, and even manufacturing equipment.
 Once you enter into a lease agreement, you pay the bank a scheduled payment throughout your lease while it holds the title of your equipment.

 With traditional equipment dealers, you pay interest plus fees on any equipment leased.
-Equipment dealers are solely dedicated to the business of buying and lending both used and new equipment to different companies.
+Equipment dealers are solely dedicated to the business of buying and lending new or used equipment to different companies.

 Leasing companies offer equipment leases to businesses at a fixed rate over a specified period.

 Brokers represent your company through the leasing process and talk to lenders on your behalf and are paid through commission.
 Using a broker during the leasing process may be a way to find better leasing agreements quicker.

 How to get started with equipment leasing and financing solutions

 Follow these steps once you’ve decided whether leasing or financing is right for you:

 Determine the specific equipment your business requires and estimate the total cost.
 Consider factors such as the equipment’s lifespan, maintenance costs, and potential obsolescence.